-- a.
-Government, Private, IPP and OWP Present Value of Benefits recognition until 59 years old; - Indigent, Lifetime Members and Senior Citizen Present Value of Benefits as legislated coverage; - Insurance Commission Rates were used for the Discounting Rate CL No. 2020-78 as of June 30, 2020; - d.
-Lifespan according to the latest World Health Organization (WHO) Data except to the Senior Citizen and Lifetime Members; and - e.
-Government Premiums through General Appropriations Act (GAA) included in the inflow as discounted using the Insurance Commission Rates.
+- Government, Private, IPP and OWP Present Value of Benefits recognition until 59 years old; - Indigent, Lifetime Members and Senior Citizen Present Value of Benefits as legislated coverage; - Insurance Commission Rates were used for the Discounting Rate CL No. 2020-78 as of June 30, 2020; - Lifespan according to the latest WHO Data except to the Senior Citizen and Lifetime Members; and - Government Premiums through GAA included in the inflow as discounted using the Insurance Commission Rates

 Provided further, that for the sector of Government, Private, Individually Paying and Overseas Worker, the projection for the Insurance Liabilities would be commensurate to the period they are contributing at 59 years old.
-This is not to overwhelm the liability on the provision as they will fold-in the Lifetime Members as they reach 60 years old and to ascertain their benefits proportionate to the contributions as PhilHealth allocates the premiums and invest for future expenses.
+This is not to overwhelm the liability on the provision as they will fold-in the Lifetime Members as they reach 60 years old and to ascertain their benefits proportionate to the contributions as we allocate the premiums and invest for future expenses.